Has9Coders/UWA_R_Session2/README.md

 | brainwt      | brain weight in kilograms             |
 | bodywt       | body weight in kilograms              |

+Alternatively, you can load the data directly from github source using the following code:
 ```r
 library(readr)
 urlfile <- "https://raw.githubusercontent.com/Has9Coders/UWA_R_Session2/main/Data/msleep_ggplot2.csv"